Bristol City Council has received £10 million in funding from the government to expand the city’s low-carbon heat networks.

 “This new funding is so welcome to support the growth of the network and will enable us to innovate with new technology that will provide zero-carbon heat to a number of new developments in the city.

 “It’s also very exciting to see fossil fuel infrastructure like the Bedminster coal mine being considered for use to provide zero-carbon heat for the future, another example of Bristol’s ability to find pioneering ways to tackle the climate emergency.”

 Keep your energy knowledge and expertise up to date with ECTA

-With the emerging innovations in the energy industry, keeping your qualifications up to date has never been so important.
-This is why ECTA is proud to offer renewables training to ensure you can continue to progress with your career.
+With the emerging energy innovations in the energy industry, keeping your energy qualifications up to date has never been so important.
+This is why ECTA is proud to offer renewable energy training to ensure you can continue to progress with your career.
 Get in touch to find out more.